 This comes as no surprise, because the charity ball is well known for providing noteworthy entertainment to its donors and sponsors.

 The line-up of artists who have generously thrown their support behind the charity belong to various genres, ranging from pop to rock to jazz and many others more in-between.

-Highly regarded international artists who have shared their time and talent for the Hong Kong FCC’s charitable causes have included Martha Reeves, The Supremes, The Temptations, The Beach Boys, Blondie, Jimmy Buffett, Sergio Mendes, The World Classic Rockers, The Charlie Daniels Band and Creedence Clearwater.
+Highly regarded international artists who have shared their time and talent for the Hong Kong FCC’s charitable causes have included Martha Reeves, The Supremes, The Temptations, The Beach Boys, Blondie, Jimmy Buffett, Sergio Mendes, The World Classic Rockers, The Charlie Daniels Band, Creedence Clearwater, The Doobie Brothers, and INXS.

 In addition, a number of just as well-respected home grown performers and ardent supporters of the Po Leung Kuk, such as Jacky Cheung, Steven Chow, Twins and Joey Yung have not only donated their time to support the promotional events but also to appear as guest artists at the HK-FCC’s ball.

-This October 2012, it is the Australian rock band INXS who are featured in the 11th Anniversary Charity Ball.
+This October 2013, it is the American pop-rock band Huey Lewis and the News who are featured in the 12th Anniversary Charity Ball.

 The ball has been able to raise millions of Hong Kong dollars for the Foreign Correspondents’ Club Charity Fund, with the money being used in two ways to support the children from the Po Leung Kuk orphanage.
 The first is to provide the neediest students from broken or low-income families with scholarships to attend university or college.
 The second way is, to provide more than 300 young children ages 2 – 18 who are in residence at the Po Leung Kuk Orphanage with language training in English and Putonghua through the FCC Language Training Centre.